ADVERTISEMENT

 Fraudsters are impersonating FBI 'IC3' employees to steal your financial information

-A new FBI scam alert released on Friday warns that fraudsters – pretending to be from the FBI’s Internet Crime Complaint Center (IC3) – are offering to help recover lost funds, but are stealing victims’ financial information instead.
+A new FBI alert warns that fraudsters are impersonating FBI Internet Crime Complaint Center (IC3) employees and offering to assist in recovering lost funds, but are after the victim’s financial information instead.

 jurgita vilius Ernestas Naprys justinasv